eAAts/.github/profile/README.md

 - Users can leave comments after payment, which will be converted into NFTs.
 - These NFTs can be verified on OpenSea and may be used as coupons in the future.

-eAAts eliminates the inconveniences of traditional delivery services and maximizes user convenience by providing diverse cryptocurrency payment options.